siddhi-io/PySiddhi/docs/Event-Simulator-of-SP-4.md

 # Event Simulation using PySiddhi Client

-Following operations are supported by WSO2 Stream Processor 4 Event Simulator Client of PySiddhi4.
+Following operations are supported by WSO2 Stream Processor 4 Event Simulator Client of PySiddhi.

 * Single Simulations
 * Saving a simulation configuration